-BIOL 5 HUMAN PHYSIOLOGY 5 Units Lecture: 4 hours; Lab: 3 hours Prerequisite: Biology 2 or 4 and Chemistry

-Prerequisite: Biology 2 or 4 and Chemistry 1 or equivalent with a "C" grade or better
+BIOL 5 HUMAN PHYSIOLOGY 5 Units Lecture: 4 hours; Lab: 3 hours Prerequisite: Biology 2 or 4 and Chemistry 1 or equivalent with a "C" grade or better

 Basic functioning of the organ systems of the human body, including the brain and nervous system, vision and hearing, heart and circulation, blood and immunity, respiration, digestion and metabolism, muscles, excretory, endocrine, and reproductive systems.
 Grades: Option (A-F), P/NP.
 Degree Applicable Credit.
 Area of Emphasis and Gen Ed Applicable.
 UC/CSU